cewing/training.python_web/source/presentations/week08.rst

 .. class:: incremental

-Full-stack frameworks have too many opinions. *Bending* them can be difficult.
+Full-stack frameworks have lots of opinions. *Bending* them can be difficult.

 .. class:: incremental